DoaaOsamaK/DoaaOsamaK/README.md

 🎓 A dedicated Computer Systems Engineering student at Palestine Technical University – Kadoorie (PTUK), class of 2026.

-💻 Passionate about backend development, data structures, and designing systems that solve real-world problems.
+💻 Passionate about Vibe Coding, and designing systems that solve real-world problems.

 🧠 I love transforming logic into clean, scalable code and turning ideas into well-structured applications.